Chris "Shockwave" Sullivan

 Chris "Shockwave" Sullivan is an American actor and vocal percussionist.
-He is best known as being a regular cast member on the American children's public television show The Electric Company as Shock.
+He is best known as being a regular cast member on the American children's PBS Kids GO! show The Electric Company as Shock.
 His work on the show includes beatboxing.
 Sullivan was also a producer of the show.
 He also beatboxed for the Broadway show Freestyle Love Supreme.

 Life

 Sullivan is from Foxborough, Massachusetts.
 He was a communications major at the University of Massachusetts Amherst.
 He was also an AmeriCorps volunteer in Boston.